Skip to content

 Management Endpoint The IP address of the primary management endpoint, which is usually the primary gateway.

-Backup Management Endpoint The IP address of the backup management endpoint, which is usually the standby gateway.
+Backup Management Endpoint The IP address of the backup management endpoint, typically the standby gateway.

 Public Endpoint The Public IP Address/hostname of the gateway through which the user logs into the HySecure Gateway.